 Professor Hipp is Director of the Metropolitan Futures Initiative (MFI), which is an interdisciplinary project that has a commitment to build communities that are economically vibrant, environmentally sustainable, and socially just by partnering Social Ecology’s world class, boundary-crossing scholarship with expertise throughout Southern California.
 The inaugural Regional Progress Report (2012), released on June 14, 2012, studies the region in depth over the last 50 years.
 The second Regional Progress Report (2014) focused on land use development, and the consequences for neighborhoods.

-The ILSSC released the first annual Southern California Regional Crime Report for 2013.
+The ILSSC releases an annual Southern California Regional Crime Report.